pitastrudl/wekanwiki/Chromebook.md

 Reboot Chromebook by clicking desktop right bottom clock / Power icon.
 After Chromebook has shutdown, short press laptop power button to start Chromebook.

-### 9) Optional, if you install some Snap GUI apps
+### 8) Optional, if you install some Snap GUI apps

-These at 9) are from same [Source](http://intertwingly.net/blog/2020/07/21/Ubuntu-20-04-on-Chromebook) but xet7 did not test them.
+These are from same [Source](http://intertwingly.net/blog/2020/07/21/Ubuntu-20-04-on-Chromebook) but xet7 did not test them.

 The fix is to copy the desktop and pixmap files to your .local environment: